rphuang/riot/README.md

 The followings are in the repository.
 * piServices package - an HTTP service with simple REST IOT protocol for client-server communication.
 It provides basic gpio, cpu, and memory data via HTTP.
 Extensibility example can be found in the picarServer.
 * iotServerLib package - a set of classes that encapsulates sensor/drive compoennts (for now mostly limited to what in Adeept Mars PiCar).
 Usage example can be found in the picarServer.
-* PySmartPlugService module - a RIOT service that provide remote access/control to TP-Link Kasa HS1xx smart plug.
+* pySmartPlugService module - a RIOT service that provide remote access/control to TP-Link Kasa HS1xx smart plug.
 * videoStreaming package - an HTTP video streming service based on Raspberry Pi camera.
 Usage example can be found in the picarServer.
 * picarServer module - this is the server for Adeept Mars PiCar.
 Besides the otiginal TCP support it added HTTP support.
 It is (mostly) backward compatible with existing TCP client.
 * Client IOT lib (.NET C#) - a set of classes that encapsulates sensor/device compoennts on the server via HTTP.
 For now, mostly limited to what in Adeept Mars PiCar.